-22A.-(1) Where -
+22A.-(1) Where ---

-- (a) an individual, on or after the date of commencement of section 11 of the Personal Data Protection (Amendment) Act 2020, makes a request under section 21(1)(a) to an organisation to provide personal data about the individual that is in the possession or under the control of the organisation; and - (b) the organisation refuses to provide that personal data, the organisation must preserve, for not less than the prescribed period, a copy of the personal data concerned. - (2) The organisation must ensure that the copy of the personal data it preserves for the purposes of subsection (1) is a complete and accurate copy of the personal data concerned.
+- (a) an individual, on or after 1 February 2021, makes a request under section 21(1)(a) to an organisation to provide personal data about the individual that is in the possession or under the control of the organisation; and - (b) the organisation refuses to provide that personal data, the organisation must preserve, for not less than the prescribed period, a copy of the personal data concerned.

+(2) The organisation must ensure that the copy of the personal data it preserves for the purposes of subsection (1) is a complete and accurate copy of the personal data concerned.